Paul Porter returns for his 25th season as the public address announcer for the Lightning.

 A long-time Bay Area radio presence, he is currently the morning sports reporter and Saturday sports show host for AM-860 WGUL in Tampa.
-Area sports fans can also hear Paul serving as the in-arena voice for both the AFL's Tampa Bay Storm and the NBA's Orlando Magic.
+Area sports fans can also hear Paul performing as the in-arena voice for the Orlando Magic.
+He also serves the Press Box announcer for the Tampa Bay Buccaneers.

-Sean Bovelsky, aka "DJ Bolt", returns for his 21st consecutive season as the Lightning's music man behind the scenes, collecting and playing all the pre-recorded music you'll hear during a game.
+Sean Bovelsky, aka "DJ Bolt", returns for his 22nd consecutive season as the Lightning's music man behind the scenes, collecting and playing all the pre-recorded music you'll hear during a game.
 Sean also is the in-bowl music director for the NFL's Tampa Bay Buccaneers and has also performed at the 2010, 2012, 2014 and 2016 Olympic games.

-Krystof Srebakowski returns for his 6th season as the Lightning's organist.
+Krystof Srebakowski returns for his 7th season as the Lightning's organist.
 Born in Poland, the classically trained Krystof hails from a long and diverse musical background, beginning at the age of 5.
 Besides playing the Lightning's Walker Digital Pipe Organ, he has performed with Regina Belle, Peabo Bryson, Julio Iglesias, Jodie Benson and many others.

 ThunderBug has been the Lightning's official mascot since 1992 and can always be spotted having fun with our fans. .
 When he's not meeting & greeting fans on the plaza and roaming the stands & leading the crowd in cheers at hockey games, "Bug" is a popular community presence, representing the Lightning and bringing smiles to over 200 Bay Area events annually.